anilabraham-IT/IntuneEDU/IntuneEDU/troubleshoot-groups-intune-for-edu.md

 ## Why can't I edit dynamic groups?

 Intune for Education lets you pick from a subset of dynamic attributes in Intune's full management portal.
-If the attribute that you want to edit is not visible in the Intune for Education portal, you must edit it in Intune in the Azure Portal or Azure Active Directory.
+If the attribute that you want to edit is not visible in the Intune for Education portal, you must edit it in Intune in the Azure portal or Azure Active Directory.

 ## Why can't I edit a specific group?